ovh/docs/pages/web/domains/dns_zone_create/guide.en-gb.md

 >
 > If you have just created the DNS zone and the domain name does not yet appear in your list of services (under `Domain names`{.action} in the `Web Cloud`{.action} section of the OVHcloud Control Panel), wait 15 to 20 minutes, then reload the page.
 >

-Once you have done this, make the required changes.
-Once you have modified your domain name’s OVHcloud DNS zone, you will need to allow between **4 and 24 hours** for the changes to propagate fully, and be effective.

 ### Step 3: Modify the domain name’s DNS servers